maroozi/islamic-studies-quiz/README.md

-# 🌙 Term 1 Islamic Studies Revision Quiz ✨
+# 🌙 Term 1 Revision Quizzes ✨

-An interactive, colorful, and kid-friendly quiz application designed to help children revise their Term 1 Islamic Studies material.
+An interactive, colorful, and kid-friendly quiz application designed to help children revise their Term 1 material across multiple subjects: Islamic Studies, Qur'an, and Arabic Studies.

 ## 🎯 Features

-- **45 Questions** covering all Term 1 topics
+- **Multiple Subjects** - Choose from Islamic Studies (45 questions), Qur'an, or Arabic Studies
+- **Subject Selection Screen** - Easy-to-navigate card-based interface to choose your quiz
 - **Kahoot-style interface** with colorful design
 - **One question at a time** with 4 answer options
+- **Answer Shuffling** - Prevents cheating by randomizing answer order
 - **Instant feedback** - Correct answers shown in green, wrong in red
+- **Detailed Explanations** - Learn from each answer with clear explanations
 - **Score tracking** throughout the quiz
 - **Progress bar** showing completion percentage
 - **Animated transitions** for a fun experience
 - **Encouraging messages** like "MashaAllah!" and "You're doing amazing!"
 - **Final results screen** with:
+  - Circular progress indicator
   - Total score and percentage
   - Motivational messages based on performance
   - Correct vs wrong answer breakdown
-  - Play Again option
+  - Try Again or Choose Different Subject options
 - **Fully responsive** - works on desktop, tablet, and mobile
 - **Works offline** - no internet connection required

-## 📚 Topics Covered
+## 📚 Subjects & Topics

+### Islamic Studies (45 Questions)

 1. **TAWHEED** (6 questions)
    - What is Tawheed